Iaido

 The fact that there is no real adversary means the practitioner needs to be aware of where teki is at all times, and to focus his techniques accordingly.
 This demands intense concentration from the Iaidoka.
 Each kata, though outwardly simple, has myriad technical details that can make it fiendishly difficult to master.
 Indeed, a single kata could easily take a lifetime’s study, and still not be perfected.
 However, it is this quest for almost unattainable perfection that makes Iai what it is – a Way of strengthening the body, developing the character, and forging the Spirit.

 Muto-Dori - Unarmed defences against the sword.
-These techniques are not communally known outside of Japan and it is a great privilege and honour to include these techniques in our curriculum.
+These techniques are not commonly known outside of Japan, and it is a great privilege and honour to include these techniques in our curriculum.

 In the modern era, Iai is still practised in the traditional manner, and the curriculum taught at my dojo is comprised entirely of traditional techniques and methods of swordsmanship.
 The style of Iai studied at my dojo is Musō Jikiden Eishin-ryū, founded by Hayashizaki Jinsuke Minamoto no Shigenobu (林崎甚助源の重信), born in 1546.
 Thus, to train in Iai is to forge a direct link with the classical martial traditions of Japan.